 Of the 3,528 employers who completed the survey, 720 provided information related to the cost of accommodations.
 Approximately half (49.4%) of the employers participating in this survey who provided cost information reported the accommodations they made cost absolutely nothing to implement ($0).
 Another 43.3% of the surveyed employers reported the accommodations made involved only a one-time cost, while the remaining 7.2% of accommodations made resulted in ongoing costs to the employer.
 Of those accommodations that did have a one-time cost, the median one-time expenditure as reported by the employer was $300 (N=289), a decrease compared to previous report findings.
 Those with ongoing accommodation costs had a median annual cost of $3,750 (N=46).

-And to top off these positive results about the cost and benefits of workplace accommodations, the employers in the study also reported that JAN understood their needs and provided information that met their needs.
-In addition, 100% of employers stated that they would use JAN services again for assistance with workplace accommodations.
+Employers who participated also reported that JAN understood their needs and provided information that met those needs.
+In addition, 100% of employers stated they would use JAN’s services again for assistance with workplace accommodations.

 Finding #2: Most employers report no cost or low cost for accommodating employees with disabilities.